spuddybike/DDI-Lifecycle-Documentation/documentation/src/overview.rst

 Field Level documentation in HTML format, produced directly from the XML schemas is available in the downloaded bundle and online at https://ddialliance.org/Specification/DDI-Lifecycle/3.2/XMLSchema

-It provides a brief description of the purpose and content of the object.
+This is main reference documentation as it provides a brief description of the purpose and content of the object.
 Documentation found in the complex Type description will provide more detail than the element documentation.
 Within a complex type, the additional documentation of sub-elements will focus on its purpose within the context of the complex type.

 ::ref:`usguide-label`